Caroline M. Miller

 Caroline M. Miller (born c.
-1967) is a United States Air Force lieutenant general who serves as the deputy chief of staff for manpower, personnel, and services of the United States Air Force since June 2022.
+1967) is a retired United States Air Force lieutenant general who served as the deputy chief of staff for manpower, personnel, and services of the United States Air Force from 2022 to 2026.
 She most recently served as the commander of the 502nd Air Base Wing and Joint Base San Antonio from 22 November 2020 to 3 May 2022, and previously served as director of manpower, organization, and resources of United States Air Force from June 2019 to June 2020.

 She is the third active-duty woman in the Air Force to hold the rank of lieutenant general.